fboender/ansible-cmdb/README.md

 	ansible-cmdb -t tpl_custom out/ > overview.html

 The 'html_fancy' template is the default.
-It can be easily extended by copying it and modifying the `cols` definition at the top.
-It should be served over HTTP, as it uses CDN Jquery libs (unless you specify the `local_js` parameter).

 Ansible-cmdb currently provides the following templates out of the box:

-* `html_fancy`: A fancy HTML page that used JQuery and DataTables to give you a searchable, sortable table overview of all hosts with detailed information just a click away.
+* `html_fancy`: A fancy HTML page that uses JQuery and DataTables to give you a searchable, sortable table overview of all hosts with detailed information just a click away.